martinobettucci/code-quality-tools/README.md

 # Code Quality Tools

-A list of code quality tools for editors and CI environments.
+A list of code quality tools and test frameworks for editors and CI environments.
 If there is anything missing, please submit a pull request.

 ## Bash / Shell